 Today I’m going to take a closer look at two of my favorites.
 These are both great transitional season vests and have a lot in common.
 Both are unlined and lightweight, have swing sides, and are hemmed with a baby hem.
 As you’ll see, what’s different about them (besides the fabric) is the way I finished the armholes.

-Directions for making a Tabula Rasa Vest are spelled out in our instruction book Swing Variations for the Tabula Rasa Jacket.
+Directions for making a Tabula Rasa Vest are spelled out in our free download, Making a Tabula Rasa Vest.
 However, it is a simple alteration for anyone who know how to use binding in a garment or on a quilt.
 Simply leave out the jacket sleeves and finish the raw edges of the armhole.
 Here are a few pointers for making any Tabula Rasa Vest:

 - Decrease the width at the top edge of the side panel to prevent gaping.
 (I generally reduce it by about ¼” both front and back.)